letyang23/ucla-lecture-notes/CS 263-NLP/Lecture Notes.md

 #### Summary

 - In order to support downstream applications like search, question answering, etc. we need ways to reason computationally about **meaning**. **Lexical semantics** addresses *meaning* at the word level.
+  - `We convert words into vectors to represent meaning`

 - Word similarity can be obtained by Characterizing a word by the other words it appears near
   - Which can yield sparse count-based representations
+    - `word-document` or `word-word` representation
   - Or dense representations, which can be obtained by matrix factorization or neural network-inspired methods
 - Representations can be evaluated on human semantics tasks
   - analogy